Illustration Bachelor’s Program

 Graduates are prepared to:

-- display in their work the maturation of both artistic voice and original thought as evidenced in the confluence of formal, conceptual and technical concerns.
+- manifest maturing artistic voice and original thought through the melding of form, conceptual content, and technical proficiency.

 - articulate knowledge of art historical precedents and their significance to creating contemporary images.

-- develop insight and criticality in the interpretation and evaluation of visual communication of a broad range of works, with an eye toward civic responsibility and an investment in the important cultural dialogue that is unique to illustration.
+- develop critical insight in the interpretation and evaluation of visual communication in a broad range of works, with an eye toward civic responsibility and cultural dialogue.

-- demonstrate this artistic consciousness through their own intelligent and sensitive use of symbolism, representations and vernacular in crafting images.
+- demonstrate artistic consciousness through intelligent and sensitive use of symbolism and representational vernacular.

 Inspiring community